jeremyckahn/farmhand-shuffle/src/game/README.md

-# Game logic
+# Game directory

-This directory contains Farmhand Shuffle game logic.
-Game logic is distinct from app logic.
-It is concerned with the mechanics of the core Farmhand Shuffle card game.
-It is not concerned with user experience or presentation.
+This directory implements the Farmhand Shuffle game rules.
+It is concerned with the mechanics of the game and not the user experience or presentation.

-In terms of a [three-tier architecture](https://en.wikipedia.org/wiki/Multitier_architecture#Three-tier_architecture), game logic encompasses both the Business Logic and Data layers.